Outpost-21/Tabula-Rasa/README.md

 Common Library for Outpost 21 mods.

 Current Uses for Modders:
-- PawnConverter (Minor bugs to be fixed) - Original code by Albion, Allows pawns to be changed in many ways, primary use is for changing pawn race (uses Alien Races).
+- PawnConverter (Fully Functional) - Original code by Albion, Allows pawns to be changed in many ways, primary use is for changing pawn race (uses Alien Races).

-- ApparelRestrict (Bugs to be fixed)
+- ApparelRestrict (Fully Functional, maybe?)
 Allows apparel to be restricted by body type using a Comp.

 - WeaponRestrict (Needs More Testing)